artlogic/debian-install/README.md

   * Talk w/ Rob about backporting emacs 25
   * Multi-head support seems sketchy, or at least very manual... xrandr works, but could be more automatic - research is needed.
   * lightdm is taking care of the desktop background - but doesn't seem to work well with disparate resolutions and multi-head.
 It could be we need feh or nitrogen.
+  * look into using the fingerprint reader - just for fun maybe?

 ### User